So here you are looking for some sort of natural pain relief for the Rheumatoid Arthritis

 Psoriatic Arthritis is similar to RA, but fewer joints

 are involved and there is no rheumatoid factor in the blood.

-What are the causes of Rheumatoid Arthritis
+What is the main cause of Rheumatoid Arthritis?

 The onset of this often debilitating form of arthritis is associated with physical or